the-code-camp/devsecops/labs/argo/README.md

 > You'll see the client version and then a server error - the CLI can't connect to the ArgoCD server, because we haven't deployed it yet.

-There's a local copy of the Argo CD spec here:
+Here is the link to the Argo CD spec:

-- [argocd/2.1.2.yaml](./specs/argocd/2.1.2.yaml) - it installs a lot of resources, including CustomResourceDefinitions - CRDs - which extend the functionality of Kubernetes.
+- [argocd specs yaml](https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml) - it installs a lot of resources, including CustomResourceDefinitions - CRDs - which extend the functionality of Kubernetes.
 ArgoCD adds an `Application` resource to the cluster.

-Deploy the server components:
+### Deploy the Argo CD server components:

 ```
+kubectl create namespace argocd
-kubectl apply -n argocd -f labs/argo/specs/argocd
+kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

 Argo installs a new custom object type called _Application_.